otech-nl/vagrant-lemp/README.md

 I created this Vagrant box for the following reasons:

-* development of Python and PHP, with MySQL
+* development with Python or PHP, and MySQL
 * vanilla Ubuntu
 * project agnostic (install project dependencies with pip, composer, bower, ...)
 * no dependencies on a provisioner like Docker, Puppet, Ansible, ...